cloudmesh-community/book/chapters/ai/ai.md

 Defining the first API endpoint with the following lines of code will allow the user to expose the API.
-Prove this to yourself by opening a browser, preferably google, and following the url below the code.
+Prove this to yourself by opening a browser, preferably google, and following the url next to the code.

     @app.route('/')
     def index():